1600822305/AetherLink-fl/README.md

 ## 📖 About

-Kelivo is a modern, feature-rich AI chat application that brings the power of large language models to your fingertips.
+AetherLink is a modern, feature-rich AI chat application that brings the power of large language models to your fingertips.
 Built with Flutter, it offers a seamless experience across all major platforms with an intuitive, beautiful interface.

-Whether you're a developer, researcher, or enthusiast, Kelivo provides the tools you need to interact with AI models efficiently and effectively.
+Whether you're a developer, researcher, or enthusiast, AetherLink provides the tools you need to interact with AI models efficiently and effectively.

 ## 🎯 Features